dblo/Poker/README.md

 Poker
 =====

-A poker game build with wpf.
+A poker game built with wpf.